-- (2) However, the site senior executive may be appointed underground mine manager by the operator for the mine. - (3) If 20 or more persons work underground in a mine-
+(2) However, the site senior executive may be appointed underground mine manager by the operator for the mine.

-- (a) the site senior executive must not appoint a person as an underground mine manager unless the person has a first class certificate of competency for an underground mine; and - (b) the operator must not appoint the site senior executive as underground mine manager unless the site senior executive has a first class certificate of competency for an underground mine.
+- Part 4 Provisions about the operation of mines - (3) If 20 or more persons work underground in a mine- - (a) the site senior executive must not appoint a person as an underground mine manager unless the person has a first class certificate of competency for an underground mine; and - (b) the operator must not appoint the site senior executive as underground mine manager unless the site senior executive has a first class certificate of competency for an underground mine.

-(4) The operator or site senior executive may appoint a person as underground mine manager for more than 1 mine at the same time only with the written approval of the chief inspector.

-(5) As soon as practicable after appointing an underground mine manager, the operator or site senior executive must give an inspector for the region in which an underground mine is situated notice of the appointment.
+- (4) The operator or site senior executive may appoint a person as underground mine manager for more than 1 mine at the same time only with the written approval of the chief inspector. - Maximum penalty-200 penalty units. - (5) As soon as practicable after appointing an underground mine manager, the operator or site senior executive must give an inspector for the region in which an underground mine is situated notice of the appointment. - Maximum penalty-40 penalty units.